 How to keep snakes away from your property

 Preventing snake infestation is better and less expensive than removing them.
-Below are some few tips on control and safety.
+Below are a few tips on control and safety.

 Remove sources of food